 Orange City School District Receives Auditor of State Award with Distinction

-Columbus – A recent financial audit of the Orange City School District (Cuyahoga County) by Auditor of State Dave Yost’s office has returned a clean audit report.
-The district’s excellent record keeping has earned it the Auditor of State Award with Distinction.
+Columbus – A recent financial audit of the Orange City School District by Auditor of State Dave Yost’s office has returned a clean audit report.
+The Orange City School District’s excellent record keeping has earned it the Auditor of State Award with Distinction.

 The Auditor of State Award with Distinction is presented to local governments and school districts upon the completion of a financial audit.
 Entities that receive the award meet the following criteria of a “clean” audit report:

 - The entity must file timely financial reports with the Auditor of State’s office in the form of a CAFR (Comprehensive Annual Financial Report);

 - The audit report does not contain any findings for recovery, material citations, material weaknesses, significant deficiencies, Single Audit findings or questioned costs;

 - The entity’s management letter contains no comments related to: